WV firefighter dies trying to rescue residents - NewsBreak

 WV firefighter dies trying to rescue residents

-UPDATE- The Braxton County Sheriff’s Office is investigating a single vehicle accident that occurred just south of Sutton, WV near the Herold bridge when the vehicle went into the Elk River.
+The Braxton County Sheriff’s Office is investigating a single vehicle accident that occurred just south of Sutton, WV near the Herold Bridge when the vehicle went into the Elk River.

 Both occupants drowned in the accident.
 A volunteer fireman also drowned attempting to rescue the victims.
 A deputy and state trooper were able to pull one of the victims from the water.